alycege/phi/README.md

 This repo uses the Met Museum API combined with Google Arts & Culture to beautify our blank screens.

-# Prerequisites
+# Packages & setup

+Python 3.7, tkinter, pillow

+Only tested on Fedora 29 workstation

-More info to come....
+## More info to come....